lumxiv/SimpleAssist/README.md

 ## Quick Start

-Click Import(default path will be a template or see next section to get your own file)
+Click Import(default path will be a template or see next section for a detailed guide)

 <img width="342" height="204" alt="blender_RsLWDlEx0p" src="https://github.com/user-attachments/assets/58cf9623-00b6-4b4b-aa68-dc1a56ea1633" />